L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/Lavender/Lavender.md

 ---
 ![[1zp0i32g 6.webp]]

-*Lavender, formerly styled as the Lady Lavender of [[House Locke]], is human barbarian-paladin and champion of [[content/Campaigns/Campaign 1/NPCs/Auriel]], goddess of cold and balance.
+*Lavender, formerly styled as the Lady Lavender of [[House Locke]], is human barbarian-paladin and champion of [[Auril]], goddess of cold and balance.
 Lavender has grown into her divine powers over the campaign, which initially manifested as an 'anger management problem' from a very young age, and has started to find purpose in a path of her own making.
 She's the frontline fighter of the group, wielding a versatile longsword, shield and, on occasion, a crossbow.*

 ## Statistical Overview